HenriHyttinen/Ai-assistant/SETUP.md

 # Numbers Don't Lie - Setup Guide

-This is a wellness platform built with FastAPI (backend) and React (frontend) that helps users track their health metrics, set goals, and get AI-powered insights.
+This is a wellness platform built with FastAPI (backend) and React (frontend) that helps users track their health metrics, set goals, and get personalized insights.

 ## Prerequisites